dwisinski/Python-Challenge/README.md

 ## Project: Python Homework - PyBank and PyPoll

 ## Description:
-This project was created to demonstrate a number Python scripting concepts on test data sets of financial records data (PyBank) and local election data (PyPoll).
-Concepts covered include: importing/reading .csv files, storing data in variables, creating and modifying lists and dictionaries, iterating through data sets, writing to output files, etc.
+This project was created to demonstrate a number of Python scripting concepts on test data sets of financial records data (PyBank) and local election data (PyPoll).
+Concepts covered include: importing/reading .csv files, storing data in variables, creating and modifying lists and dictionaries, iterating through data sets, using functions, writing to output files, etc.

 ## Notes:
 Each exercise contains its own set of folders for: